ScoringBench: A Benchmark for Evaluating Tabular Foundation Models with Proper Scoring Rules: Related Work

 \paragraph{Benchmarking Methodology.} Two prominent tabular benchmarks, TabArena~\citep{erickson2025tabarena} and TALENT~\citep{liu2025talent}, evaluate models exclusively on point-estimate metrics such as RMSE and~$R^2$.
-These metrics reward accurate conditional-mean predictions but are blind to the quality of the full predictive distribution---its calibration, sharpness, and tail behavior.
-As \citet{gneiting2011making} argues, requesting \emph{some} point forecast and then evaluating it with \emph{some} scoring function ``is not a meaningful endeavor''; effective evaluation requires either disclosing the scoring function \emph{ex ante} or requesting a specific functional of the forecaster's predictive distribution. \citet{landsgesell2026distributional} extended this argument to the tabular distributional regression setting, showing that fine-tuning realTabPFNv2.5 with a scoring rule different from the pretraining objective shifts the model's inductive bias and changes its ranking across benchmark datasets.
-A concurrent and complementary effort by \cite{izbicki2025benchmarking} benchmarks tabular foundation models specifically for conditional density estimation.
-ScoringBench turns these insights into a reproducible, extensible benchmark.
-It reports a comprehensive suite of proper scoring rules alongside standard point metrics.
-This provides a richer evaluation protocol that current tabular benchmarks lack.
+These metrics reward accurate conditional-mean predictions but are blind to the quality of the full predictive distribution.
+As \citet{gneiting2011making} argues, requesting \emph{some} point forecast and then evaluating it with \emph{some} scoring function ``is not a meaningful endeavor''; effective evaluation requires either disclosing the scoring function \emph{ex ante} or requesting a specific functional of the forecaster's predictive distribution. \citet{landsgesell2026distributional} extended this argument to the tabular distributional regression setting, showing that fine-tuning realTabPFNv2.5~\cite{garg2025real, grinsztajn2025tabpfn} with a scoring rule different from the pretraining objective shifts the model's inductive bias and changes its ranking across benchmark datasets.
+Other recent work, including \cite{izbicki2026benchmarking}, has similarly highlighted the limitations of relying solely on point-estimate metrics; Izbicki et al. propose an additional loss termed ``conditional density estimation'', which can be viewed as a Brier-type loss for continuous outcomes \citep{rudemo1982empirical}.
+Building on our preprint \citep{landsgesell2026distributional}, ScoringBench offers a broad framework in which any proper scoring rule can be used for evaluation; by reporting a comprehensive suite of such rules, the benchmark helps account for the distinct finite-sample inductive biases induced by different scoring choices and establishes a reproducible, unified evaluation protocol for distributional regression.